Allen-Synthesis/EuroPi/hardware/build_guide.md

 ### Perform a final smoke test
 If this test fails, try to see where the smoke is coming from and replace any components that appear damaged.
-Do all the continuitiy checks again before switching on the power a second time.
+Do all the continuity checks again before switching on the power a second time.

 #### If you have any issues with the build process or programming that are not covered in the [troubleshooting guide](/troubleshooting.md) then please drop us an email at [contact@allensynthesis.co.uk](mailto:contact@allensynthesis.com)